ibm-cloud-docs/vmwaresolutions/services/mcv_ordering-multi-zone.md

 2. Enter the instance name and select a resource group.
 3. Complete the location settings.
     1. Select the **Multi-Zone Region**.
-    2. Click the arrow on the **Witness Location** tile and select the availability zone for the witness site.
+    2. Click the arrow on the **Witness Location** card and select the availability zone for the witness site.
 The remaining availability zones are used for the **Management and Resource Location**.
 4. Complete the license settings for the instance components.
    *  To use IBM-provided licenses, select **Include with purchase** and select the license edition, if necessary.
    *  To use your own license, select **I will provide** and enter the license key.